bbauska/UC-Davis-JS-Basics/readme.md

 JavaScript and be introduced to best practices for working with variables in JavaScript so that scope does not become a problem.
-You will be able to practice all the skills and techniques learned so far in the course by putting together a simple slideshow on a web page.
+You will be able to practice all the skills and techniques learned so far in the course by putting together a simple slideshow on a web page.</p>

 <h4>37 videos, 7 readings</h4>